Dr. Andriy Shkilko

 Andriy Shkilko's research focuses on securities trading and financial markets.
 He studies competition among equity and options exchanges, information dissemination, price pressures, institutional trading, insider trading, short selling, and trade classification.
 In the area of corporate finance, Andriy has worked on issues of signalling and catering.

-His research has received awards from the American Association of Individual Investors, Toronto CFA Society and Hillsdale Investment Management, the RS-DeGroote Conference on Market Structure and Market Integrity, from the Mid-Atlantic Research Conference in Finance, and two best paper awards from the Eastern Finance Association.
-Andriy has held two research grants from the Social Sciences and Humanities Research Council of Canada (SSHRC) and a grant from the NASDAQ Educational Foundation.
+His research has received awards from the Ontario Ministry of Research and Innovation, the American Association of Individual Investors, Toronto CFA Society and Hillsdale Investment Management, the RS-DeGroote Conference on Market Structure and Market Integrity, from the Mid-Atlantic Research Conference in Finance, and twice from the Eastern Finance Association.
+Andriy holds a grant from the Canada Research Chairs Program and from the Canada Foundation for Innovation.
+He has also held three research grants from the Social Sciences and Humanities Research Council of Canada (SSHRC) and a grant from the NASDAQ Educational Foundation.

-Andriy has edited a special issue on short selling for the International Journal of Managerial Finance and has acted as reviewer for a number of academic journals.
+Andriy serves as an associate editor of the Financial Review and has edited a special issue on short selling for the International Journal of Managerial Finance.
+He also served as reviewer for a number of academic journals.
 In addition, he has chaired the Market Structure track for the Mid-Atlantic Research Conference in Finance (MARC) and has twice co-chaired the Investments track for the Eastern Finance Association annual meetings.

-Andriy’s engagements outside the university include consulting work for the governments of the United Kingdom and the provinces of British Columbia, New Brunswick, and Ontario.
-He is the faculty coach for the WLU Jeux du Commerce (Commerce Games) finance team.
+Andriy’s engagements outside the university include consulting work for the governments of Canada, the United Kingdom, and the provinces of British Columbia, New Brunswick, and Ontario.

 Information transfers and learning in financial markets: Evidence from short selling around insider sales, with B. Chakrabarty, 2013, Journal of Banking and Finance 37,1560-1572